Fort MacArthur: Museum

 The Fort MacArthur Military Museum, located at the site of Battery Osgood-Farley, displays exhibits on the history of Fort MacArthur, its role in defending the Los Angeles area, Indo-Pacific Theater military campaigns, and the role of Los Angeles as a military port.

 Appearances in popular culture

-The Battle of Los Angeles and Fort MacArthur Museum are featured in California's Gold Episode 6005 with Huell Howser.
+The Battle of Los Angeles and Fort MacArthur Museum are featured in California's Gold episode 6005 with Huell Howser.
+It is referenced in the 2001 movie Swordfish.

-It can be been seen in the television series The A-Team, 24 and in films including Dragnet, Midway and Tora!
+It has been used for location shooting in such television series as 24, The A-Team, The Bionic Woman, JAG, and NCIS.
+Also in films including A Few Good Men (doubling as Guantanmo Bay barracks), Dragnet, Midway and Tora!
 Tora!
 Tora!.

+NCIS: Origins is filmed on a 1990s era recreated set of Camp Pendleton, built at Fort MacArthur.